Drug-Facilitated Sexual Assault

 You may have heard the term “date rape drugs” to refer to substances that can aid a perpetrator in committing sexual assault.
 Drug-facilitated sexual assault can happen to anyone, by anyone, whether the perpetrator is a date, a stranger, or someone you’ve known for a while.

 How does a perpetrator use drugs and alcohol?

 Drug-facilitated sexual assault occurs in two ways: when the perpetrator takes advantage of a victim’s voluntary use of drugs or alcohol or when the perpetrator intentionally forces a victim to consume drugs without their knowledge.

 Some victims blame themselves for drinking too much at a party or putting themselves in a potentially dangerous situation.
-It’s important to remember that this is not your fault.
+It’s important to remember that if a sexual assault occurs under these circumstances, it is still not your fault.
 The blame falls on the perpetrator who took advantage of you.

-A perpetrator can intentionally drug a victim, resulting in a situation where it is easy to manipulate the circumstances and commit an assault.
-Perpetrators use a variety of substances to incapacitate a victim:
+A perpetrator may intentionally drug a victim, resulting in a situation where it is easy to manipulate the circumstances and commit an assault.
+Perpetrators use a variety of substances to incapacitate a victim.

 - Alcohol is the most commonly used substance in drug-facilitated sexual assault.

-- Prescription drugs like sleep aids, anxiety medication, muscle relaxers, and tranquilizers may also be used.
+- Prescription drugs like sleep aids, anxiety medication, muscle relaxers, and tranquilizers may also be used by perpetrators.